 secure document implementations around the world.

-3,5 billion citizens to carry a national eID by 2018
+3,6 billion citizens to carry a national eID card by 2021

 But while some nations have been reticent in adopting eIDs, other countries have been far more bullish.

-We've seen implementations in Asia with China, Malaysia and Indonesia to name a few, or across Africa with countries
+We've seen implementations in Asia with China, Malaysia, Pakistan, and Indonesia, to name a few, or across Africa with countries

 like the Republic of South Africa,

-Added to that are deployments across large parts of Europe, in the Gulf and in parts of Latin America.
-All provide interesting examples of the potential of eIDs to affect millions of ordinary lives throughout developed and emerging economies.
+Added to that are deployments across large parts of Europe, in the Gulf, and parts of Latin America.
+All provide exciting examples of the potential of eIDs to affect millions of ordinary lives throughout developed and emerging economies.

 In the border control environment, combined with facial recognition and biometric authentication systems, they boost security and improve passenger throughput, giving authorities the confidence that the person standing in front of them is who he or she claims to be.

-ID4D .
-They show the rest of the world that they are modern, secure and trustworthy states, able to implement new technologies and standards – and very much open for business.
-Furthermore, secure ID technology that can be used cross-border is important as it promotes regional integration and stability and makes economic development more likely.
+They show the rest of the world that they are modern, secure, and trustworthy states, able to implement new technologies and standards – and very much open for business.
+Furthermore, secure ID technology that can be used cross-border is essential as it promotes regional integration and stability and makes economic development more likely.

 Mobile ID – digital identity at work

-Over recent years, mobile identity (mID) has proved an increasingly popular choice with citizens, thanks to its convenience, ergonomics and high level of security.
-The rapid adoption of m-Government services in countries that have chosen to focus on mobile communication devices, has demonstrated the appeal of this strong and trusted method of identification.
+Over recent years, mobile identity (mID) has proved an increasingly popular choice with citizens, thanks to its convenience, ergonomics, and high level of security.
+The rapid adoption of m-Government services in countries that have chosen to focus on mobile communication devices has demonstrated the appeal of this secure and trusted method of identification.